Pierson144/practice-repo/flpoly_student.md

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course 1
+- Intro to Data Science

-- Course 2
+- Python for Data Analytics

-- Course 3
+- Introduction ot Compuation and Programming

-- Course 4
+- Analytic Geometry and Calculus 1

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- Psychology

-- Thing 2
+- Challenges

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+- Computer Science as shown in this link <https://www.floridapoly.edu>

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2022/09/2